Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Bottom line

 Qualifying for a business line of credit with no personal guarantee is challenging, but it can be done.
-It’s easier for well-established companies with good business credit, but if you have strong financials or collateral, even newer businesses may qualify for LOCs with no personal guarantees.
+It’s easier for well-established companies with good business credit.
+But if you have strong financials or collateral, even newer businesses may qualify for a no pg business line of credit.

 Frequently asked questions